gpengzhi/gpengzhi.github.io/_pages/publications.md

 **Conference Publications**
 ------
 **P. Gao**, Z. He, H. Wu, and H. Wang, "Bi-SimCut: A Simple Strategy for Boosting Neural Machine Translation."
-Proc. of the 2022 Annual Conference of the North American Chapter of the Association for Computational Linguistics (NAACL), July, 2022.
+Proc. of the 2022 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL-HLT), July, 2022.

 J. Li, **P. Gao**, X. Wu, Y. Feng, Z. He, H. Wu, and H. Wang, "Mixup Decoding for Diverse Machine Translation."
 Findings of the 2021 Conference on Empirical Methods in Natural Language Processing (EMNLP), November, 2021.